erdinckocaman/commit-explainer-ai/README.md

 # Commit Explainer AI

 `commit-explainer-ai` is a command-line tool that helps you append AI-generated comments to your commit messages based on the staged changes in your Git repository.
-This tool summarize the changes made in the commit and present it in a human-friendly format.
+This tool summarizes the changes made in the commit and present it in a human-friendly format.

 e.g.
 ```